joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

 The reason I chose Â - Ô is because one can write them with a keyboard *without special alt-codes* and the requirements above are met.

-> Other accented letters where considered: Ŷ Ě Š Ŝ Č Ŵ Ž Š Č Ê Ň Ŷ ³ þ Ť Ô. But I needed one for which I was able to actually type it and the rabbit whole of extended alt-codes in the windows registry is not one I would recommend to anyone.
+> Other accented letters where considered: Ŷ Ě Š Ŝ Č Ŵ Ž Š Č Ê Ň Ŷ ³ þ Ť Ô. But I needed one for which I was able to actually type it and the rabbit hole of extended alt-codes via the windows registry is not one I would recommend to anyone.

 Furthermore I choose the 27-31st letters on the A-Z row below to maintain sortability: